Ezzekieqt/Ezzekieqt/README.md

 # Hi there! 👋

-I'm [Dávid Zabák], a passionate data enthusiast with a background in Applied Informatics from STU FEI.
+I'm Dávid Zabák, a passionate data enthusiast with a background in Applied Informatics from STU FEI.
 My focus is on data science, and I have a strong interest in the financial market and stock trading.
 I'm particularly enthusiastic about time series analysis and uncovering valuable insights from data.

 ## 🔭 Current Projects